Back to Christendom and the Monarchies

 The lessons are immediate.

-This helps explain why the Vatican II antichurch and powers now often cooperate.
-The same spirit of revolution works in both arenas.
+This helps explain why the Vatican II antichurch and powers so often cooperate.
+The same revolutionary spirit works in both orders.

 For the , the response is not nostalgia for lost courts.
 It is reconstruction from below: